solana-labs/solana-program-library/docs/src/token-2022.md

 A token program on the Solana blockchain, defining a common implementation for fungible and non-fungible tokens.

-The Token-2022 Program is a superset of functionality provided by the [Token Program](token.mdx), deployed to all networks.
+The Token-2022 Program is a superset of the functionality provided by the [Token Program](token.mdx), deployed to all networks.

 | Information | Account Address |